 In June 2011, Tajikistan made a high-level political commitment to work with the FATF and EAG to address its strategic AML/CFT deficiencies.
-The FATF has determined that strategic AML/CFT deficiencies remain.
-Tajikistan should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures for the confiscation of funds related to money laundering and identifying and freezing terrorist assets (Recommendation 3 and Special Recommendation III); (3) enhancing financial transparency (Recommendation 4); (4) ensuring a fully operational, and effectively functioning Financial Intelligence Unit and improving suspicious transaction reporting requirements (Recommendation 13, Special Recommendation IV, and Recommendation 5).
+Since October 2011, Tajikistan has taken steps towards improving its AML/CFT regime, including by addressing the concerns regarding its Voluntary Tax Compliance programme expressed by the FATF in February 2011 and by improving the functionality and operational independence of the FIU.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Tajikistan should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures for the confiscation of funds related to money laundering and identifying and freezing terrorist assets (Recommendation 3 and Special Recommendation III); (3) enhancing financial transparency (Recommendation 4); (4) ensuring a fully operational, and effectively functioning Financial Intelligence Unit and improving suspicious transaction reporting requirements (Recommendation 13, Special Recommendation 17, and Recommendation 26); and (5) improving and broadening CDD measures (Recommendation 5).
 The FATF encourages Tajikistan to address its remaining deficiencies and continue the process of implementing its action plan.